platelminto/chatgpt-conversation/README.md

 ## Usage

 Run `chatgpt.py`, and wait 2 seconds before starting the conversation (this is to normalise ambient noise).
+You can keep responding to ChatGPT, it's all 1 "conversation".

 ## Next steps